-Jukebox Cafe A string of bells jingled obnoxiously against the glass door as Hugh entered the Jukebox Café.
-The first thing he noticed was the pepless fan rotating just enough to move the hot air and smell of grease from one side of the restaurant to the other.
+Jukebox Cafe A string of bells jingled obnoxiously against glass as Hugh entered the Jukebox Café.
+The first thing he noticed was the pepless fan rotating just enough to move hot air and the smell of grease from one side of the restaurant to the other.
 No one came for the food, or at least that’s what he assumed upon sight of the sticky red tablecloths and French fries that speckled the checkered floor.
 That and the fact that he was the only soul in sight.

 He walked up to the bar and squinted at a sign asking customers to “Please seat yourself or ring for service.”
 What kind of café required its customers to ring a bell for service?
 Not sure if there was an employee in the place, he rang it despite the sheen applied by dirty hands, and the shrill sound barely cut through an old tune produced by the jukebox in the corner.

 A magical short story about a mysterious cafe.

 Et se promène main dans la main avec l'ignorance